Sirius-social/sirius-sdk-python/sirius_sdk/agent/consensus/simple/README.rst

 ***************
-Use-Case 2: Accept transaction to existing ledger by all dealers in Microledger environment.
+Use-Case 2: Accept transaction to existing ledger by all dealers in Microledger space.
 ***************
 For existing ledger (transactions log) participants may progress business process issuing transactions.
 Format and rules to build transactions is result of agreement among participants.